cyberbotics/webots-doc/guide/tutorial-2-modification-of-the-environment-20-minutes.md

 Moreover we will see how to set up physics.

 Several kinds of nodes will be introduced.
-Their detailed definition can be found in chapter 3 of the `Reference Manual`.
+Their detailed definition can be found in [Reference Manual](../reference/nodes-and-api-functions.md).
-Having the nodes chart diagram (chapter 2 of the `Reference Manual`) in front of you, will also help understanding the nodes inheritance relationship.
+Having the [nodes chart diagram](../reference/node-chart.md) in front of you, will also help understanding the nodes inheritance relationship.

 ### A New Simulation